delcroip/dolibarr_project_timesheet/README.md

 # Next developement for next release
 - ON-GOING chained approval for project
-    - ISSUE: Rejected TS doesn't show on team AP - not an issue, one rejected tey will go dirrectly to user who can resubmit -DONE assign the TS id in ttapproval
+    - ISSUE: Rejected TS doesn't show on team AP - not an issue, one rejected tey will go dirrectly to user who can resubmit
+    - DONE assign the TS id in ttapproval
     - fetch only the PTT based on the fk_task_time_approval

 # Next developement for other release